Best Tips for Updating Your Resume

 9. Review your document to identify any outdated jargon.
 Frame your experiences within the context of the current ways of describing practices.

 10. Reevaluate the look of your resume.
 Ask yourself if you could enhance the attractiveness or readability of your document.
 Maybe you can add bullets or some highlighting to upgrade the appearance of your resume.
+You may want to consider trying a free online resume builder to refresh the look of your resume.

 11. Keep your resume updates on track by maintaining a weekly log of your accomplishments on the job.
 Even minor successes are worth recording before you lose track of the details.